Bolton Art Gallery, Library & Museum: Botany

 Botany collection consists of approximately 60,000 specimens consists largely of dried specimens.

 Vertebrate Zoology

 Vertebrate Zoology collection (birds, mammals, amphibians, reptiles & fish) consists of 15,000 to 20,000 specimens.

 Invertebrate Zoology

 Invertebrate Zoology collection contains approximately 200,000 specimens.

 Geology

 The geology collection consists of around 20,000 specimens.

-Palaeontology - Fossils
+Palaeontology – Fossils

 The collection consists of approximately 15,000 specimens mainly British and the largest part of the collection is from the Rooke Pennington's Castleton Museum collection.

 Mineralogy

-The collection consists of approximately 4000 specimens.
+The collection consists of approximately 4,000 specimens.

 Petrology

-There are 2000 specimens in this collection.
+The museum's petrology collection consists of 2,000 specimens.

 Slides and Thin Sections

-The collection is the most important in this series and consists of approximately 1800 slides and thin sections including specimens from the Lomax Palaeobotanical Company.
+The museum's Slides and Thin Sections collection consists of approximately 1,800 slides and thin sections including specimens from the Lomax Palaeobotanical Company.

 Models

 The models collection includes those of prehistoric animals made by the Natural History Museum, London, in the 1970s.

 Fine Art

 Painting, Drawing and Prints

 At the start of the Chadwick period, there was little in the way of art in 1853 until the Mere Hall collection was transferred to the Le Mans site at the combined library and museum in 1938, on advice of the Walker Galleries and to make way for new art works the Mere Hall collection was sold.
 A bequest in 1940 was received from Frank Hindley Smith of Bolton, being part of a collection of British and Continental art distributed to various art galleries including the Tate.
 Bolton received forty paintings, sculptures and drawings of North West England regional interest by artists Edward Stott as well as British artists of national importance such as Vanessa Bell, Duncan Grant and two works by Roger Fry.